Updated: July 30, 2024 14 mins read Published: January 13, 2024

-At the same time, a car is no longer just a set of wheels and some machinery under the hood.
-Modern vehicles are connected devices, equipped with advanced electronics, real-time connectivity, and robust computing power.
+Meanwhile, a car is no longer just a set of wheels and some machinery under the hood.
+Modern vehicles are connected devices equipped with advanced electronics, real-time connectivity, and robust computing power.

 By 2030, 50% of vehicle value will come from electronics and embedded software.

-The above dynamics, paired with other market factors, leave insurers at a curious crossroads: They can keep driving down the same route or take a promising turn towards the emerging market of telematics insurance.
+The above dynamics, paired with other market factors, put insurers at a crossroads.
+They can keep driving down the traditional route, offering customers frustrating policies and high prices.
+Or they can take a promising turn toward the emerging market of telematics insurance.

 Telematics for insurance: The way to easier distribution and competitive policies

-That’s a wealth of information automotive companies (OEMs) already possess — and they will soon get even more.
+Automotive companies already possess a wealth of information — and they will soon get even more.

 By 2024, 83% of all new on- and off-road vehicles will have OEM-embedded telematics according to PTOLEMUS.